basic-abc/knotes/interview/steps.md

 - Explain while coding

 4. Rework
+- (When stuck, steps to review your work)
+  - Is it wrong?
+    - What observation or pattern are you missing?
+  - Is it inefficient?
+    - Consider different data structures?
 - Ask questions when stuck
-- Consider different data structures
 - Incorporate feedback immediately

 5. Definition of done